Software Test Management

 The effectiveness of Automated Testing wherever applicable in software test processes has been rarely disputed.
 Automated Testing reduces testing time, identifies bugs faster and facilitates continuous development (CD).
 However, Automated Testing environments tend to get extremely large (one with over 100 test scenarios would qualify as large and test scenarios can easily run into 1000’s) and tedious to maintain.
 It produces results that cannot be fully relied on.
-Therefore, it is critical to manage a large test environment effectively using well-defined processes and decent set of tools.
+Therefore, it is critical to managing a large test environment effectively using well-defined processes and a decent set of tools.

 If your test library is large, it is important that you find out if the individual test scenarios are properly organized, critical to the core application and relevant to the latest application version or to the usage pattern.

 1. Test Organization: Your applications tests may involve testing various functional capabilities of an application.
 How do you determine which tests to run after you have made updates to just one section of your application (for example, your “billing” functionality has been updated)?
 You may not want to run all your test scenarios (unless doing regression tests) in order to test a small update.
 Your test framework should allow you to categorize your tests by functional areas so that you can quickly filter out everything else and run only those tests that belong to a specific function.

 2. Test Criticality: Ideally you would create tests that cover both the critical and non-critical areas of your application.
 Your testing framework should provide an efficient way to manage bugs and failures.
 You should be able to categorize your test upfront by criticality (Critical, High, Medium or Low) so as to prioritize the testing as well as the resolution based on the criticality of the test.